Relintai/pandemonium_engine_docs/03_usage/11_navigation/09_navigation_using_navigationagents.md

 Use `set_velocity()` on the NavigationAgent node in `_physics_process()` to update the agent with the current velocity of the agent's parent node.

 While avoidance is enabled on the agent the `safe_velocity` vector will be received with the velocity_computed signal every physics frame.
 This velocity vector should be used to move the NavigationAgent's parent node in order to avoidance collision with other avoidance using agents or avoidance obstacles.

-Note:

-    Only other agents on the same map that are registered for avoidance themself will be considered in the avoidance calculation.
+Note: Only other agents on the same map that are registered for avoidance themself will be considered in the avoidance calculation.

 The following NavigationAgent properties are relevant for avoidance:

 - The property `height` is available in 3D only.
 The height together with the current global y-axis position of the agent determines the vertical placement of the agent in the avoidance simulation.
 Agents using the 2D avoidance will automatically ignore other agents or obstacles that are below or above them.
 - The property `radius` controls the size of the avoidance circle, or in case of 3D sphere, around the agent.
 This area describes the agents body and not the avoidance maneuver distance.
 - The property `neighbor_distance` controls the search radius of the agent when searching for other agents that should be avoided.
 A lower value reduces processing cost.
 - The property `max_neighbors` controls how many other agents are considered in the avoidance calculation if they all have overlapping radius.
   A lower value reduces processing cost but a too low value may result in agents ignoring the avoidance.
-  - The properties `time_horizon_agents` and `time_horizon_obstacles` control the avoidance prediction time for other agents or obstacles in seconds.
+- The properties `time_horizon_agents` and `time_horizon_obstacles` control the avoidance
+  prediction time for other agents or obstacles in seconds.
 When agents calculate their safe velocities they choose velocities that can be kept for this amount of seconds without colliding with another avoidance object.
 The prediction time should be kept as low as possible as agents will slow down their velocities to avoid collision in that timeframe.
 - The property `max_speed` controls the maximum velocity allowed for the agents avoidance calculation.
   If the agents parents moves faster than this value the avoidance `safe_velocity` might not be accurate enough to avoid collision.
 - The property `use_3d_avoidance` switches the agent between the 2D avoidance (xz axis) and the 3D avoidance (xyz axis) on the next update.
   Note that 2D avoidance and 3D avoidance run in separate avoidance simulations so agents split between them do not affect each other.
-  - The properties `avoidance_layers` and `avoidance_mask` are bitmasks similar to e.g. physics layers.
+- The properties `avoidance_layers` and `avoidance_mask` are bitmasks similar to e.g. physics
+  layers.
 Agents will only avoid other avoidance objects that are on an avoidance layer that matches at least one of their own avoidance mask bits.
 - The `avoidance_priority` makes agents with a higher priority ignore agents with a lower priority.
 This can be used to give certain agents more importance in the avoidance simulation, e.g. important npcs characters, without constantly changing their entire avoidance layers or mask.

 Avoidance exists in its own space and has no information from navigation meshes or physics collision.
 Behind the scene avoidance agents are just circles with different radius on a flat 2D plane or spheres in an otherwise empty 3D space.
-NavigationObstacles can be used to add some environment constrains to the avoidance simulation, see `doc_navigation_using_navigationobstacles`.
+NavigationObstacles can be used to add some environment constrains to the avoidance simulation.

-Note:

-    Avoidance does not affect the pathfinding.
+Note: Avoidance does not affect the pathfinding.
 It should be seen as an additional option for constantly moving objects that cannot be (re)baked to a navigation mesh efficiently in order to move around them.

 Using the NavigationAgent `enable_avoidance` property is the preferred option to toggle avoidance.
 The following code snippets can be used to toggle avoidance on agents, create or delete avoidance callbacks or switch avoidance modes.

-GDScript

 ```
 extends NavigationAgent2D